 Through a combination of on-air, print, online and social media content, we created a bespoke four-month partnership that communicated Macmillan’s messages to a mass audience of adults over 35.
 The campaign culminated in a Macmillan and Magic Presents event with Gregory Porter, exclusive to Magic listeners and guests, and an Absolute Radio Live Comedy Event with Macmillan Cancer Support.
 Presented by Christian O’Connell, this saw comedians Al Murray, Mark Watson, Zoe Lyons and Tom Allen performing.
 Every aspect of this event – from its conception to its on-air announcement to ticket sales – acted as a vehicle for us to communicate the range of Macmillan’s services.
 This was then supplemented by additional PR support in editorial, social and online coverage.

-parts on Absolute Radio and Magic, with each covering one of the different Macmillan services.
+The campaign began with four bespoke spotlight audio features running across all day parts on Absolute Radio and Magic, with each covering one of the different Macmillan services.
 On both stations we focused on real-life Macmillan experiences through case study stories.
 In addition, Magic featured Macmillan professionals being interviewed by its weekend breakfast presenter, Harriet Scott.
 All of these drove listeners online to creative pages where they could find out more information, watch case study videos, get involved or donate.
 In a Bauer radio first, our Magic presenters introduced the spotlights in their shows, creating additional editorial integration and endorsement.
 These features were followed by on-air ticket promotions, combining trails and live reads, to give tickets away to the two events.
 Mentions of Macmillan were also organically built into the shows, with breakfast show presenters Christian and Ritchie discussing on-air their plans to have a Comedy Event to raise money and awareness of Macmillan.

 Yours and Top Santé ran DPS advertorials focusing on Macmillan stories and experiences of the different range of Macmillan services.
 These were then followed up by advertorial columns.